CPFSA encourages self-reporting by children

 |

-KINGSTON, Jamaica— Deputy Registrar at the National Children's Registry (NCR) of the Child Protection and Family Services Agency (CPFSA), Warren Thompson, is encouraging self-reporting by children who are victims of abuse.
+DEPUTY registrar at the National Children's Registry of the Child Protection and Family Services Agency (CPFSA) Warren Thompson is encouraging self-reporting by children who are victims of abuse.

 “We want to encourage children to self-report.
-If they feel that they are at risk, that they are victims of abuse or that they are in need of care and protection, we want them to reach out to us,” he said.
+If they feel that they are at risk, that they are victims of abuse or that they are in need of care and protection, we want them to reach out to us,” he said in an interview with JIS News.

 Thompson noted that while the agency is not seeing an increase in cases of abuse, it recognises that there might be incidents that are not being reported to the authorities.